How to Make DIY Draft Stoppers

 - Interested in more green DIY projects?
 5 Easy Ways to Boost Energy Efficiency

-Draft stoppers – also called draft blockers, draft dodgers, or door/window snakes – are simple: They’re just tubes made of fabric and filled with an insulating material that you place at the base of your windows or doors, where most leaks happen.
+Draft stoppers – also called draft blockers, draft dodgers, or door/window snakes – are simple: They’re just tubes made of fabric and filled with an insulating material.
+It’s basically a tube shaped pillow that you place at the base of your windows or doors, where most energy leaks happen.
 Making your own draft stopper is a fun, simple DIY project that took me less than an hour.

 Here’s how I did it: